 Data isn’t just about facts and figures.
-It’s increasingly becoming the building blocks for a new wave of creativity, that's being used by brands to do everything from influencing behaviour to changing perceptions.
-It's also an opportunity to discover and share narratives – becoming a fresh new form of storytelling.
+It’s also the building blocks for a new wave of creativity that's being used by brands to do everything from influencing behaviour to changing perceptions.
+It's an opportunity to discover and share narratives – becoming a fresh new form of storytelling.

 1. Data can be presented to get people to compete with others – look at how O Power compares how much energy you are using to others in similar homes, and Strava shows how well you compare to others who are also running and cycling in your area.